Kiampr/intro-to-genai-in-python/src/chatbot/lessons/solutions/s06_mcp/README.md

 ## Verification

-If the connection to the MCP servers is successful, the available tools will be listed in a log message at chatbot creation.
+If the connection to the MCP servers is successful, all available tools will be listed in a log message at chatbot creation.

-Ask questions about Microsoft software or time conversions and verify that the tools get called by observing the status updates.
+Ask questions about Microsoft software, the current time or currency conversions and verify that the tools get called by observing the status updates.

 🏠 [Overview](/README.md) | ◀️ [Back to exercise](/src/chatbot/lessons/exercises/e06_mcp/README.md) | ▶️ [Next exercise](/src/chatbot/lessons/exercises/e07_rag/README.md)
 ---|---|---